Gleb-A-Lantsman/WhatsMyLevel/README.md

 ## Adding your Speaking videos

+The Speaking section runs as 15 individual questions across 4 topics (Part 1: "Your city" + "Weekends", Part 2: cue card, Part 3: "Skills and abilities" + "Salaries for skilled people") — all real content now, not placeholders.
+The header above each question shows "Part N / Topic" throughout (e.g. "Part 2 / Someone you know who does something well"), and the question text is shown on screen alongside the video.

-The Speaking section follows the real IELTS format: pressing **Следующий вопрос** plays a video automatically, then a 5-second countdown runs, then — for Part 2 questions only — a 1-minute prep period, then recording starts automatically (the REC indicator lights up).
-The button stays active and changes to **"Я закончил(а) отвечать!"** for the whole recording — clicking it ends the answer early instead of forcing the student to wait out the full time limit.
-The Speaking section now runs ~15 minutes total, matching the real IELTS timing.
+Pressing **Следующий вопрос** on the first question plays its video, then a 5-second countdown, then (Part 2 only) a 1-minute prep, then recording starts automatically.
+The button stays active during recording and reads **"Я закончил(а) отвечать!"** — clicking it (or letting the timer run out) immediately moves to the next question and starts its video, no extra click needed.

 Drop your videos into a `video/` folder next to `index.html`, named:

 ```
-video/speaking-1.mp4
-video/speaking-2.mp4
+video/video1-1.mp4 … video/video1-8.mp4   (Part 1, 8 questions)
+video/video2-1.mp4                         (Part 2, 1 question)
+video/video3-1.mp4 … video/video3-6.mp4   (Part 3, 6 questions)
 ```

 (Edit `videoUrl` in `data.js` for each task if you'd rather name them differently.)
 Same as the audio files — if one's missing, the app shows an inline note and still moves the flow along so you can keep testing.